gjroots/esp32_nat_router_plus/README.md

 The ESP32 NAT Router has a web interface that allows you to configure all its parameters.
 To access this interface, connect your PC or smartphone to the WiFi SSID "ESP32_NAT_Router+".
 Once you're connected, open your web browser and enter

 "[http://192.168.4.1](http://192.168.4.1/)''  into the address bar of your browser.
 Once you have entered this, you will be prompted for a username and password.
-The default username is "admin" and the default password is "123456789".
+The default `username is "admin" `and the default` password is "123456789"`.
 Please note that it is recommended to change these to a more secure username and password once you have logged in:

 <!-- ![image](docs/index.png) -->